 Marks Description 0 No rewardable language.
-1-2 Limited sequences of accurate language resulting in lapses in coherence.
-Errors occur that often prevent meaning being conveyed.
-3-4 Some accurate sequences of language resulting in some coherent writing.
+1-2 Limited sequences of accurate language, resulting in lapses in coherence.Errors occur that often prevent meaning being conveyed.
+3-4 Some accurate sequences of language, resulting in some coherent writing.
 Errors occur that sometimes hinder clarity of communication and occasionally prevent meaning being conveyed.
-5-6 Frequent sequences of accurate language resulting in generally coherent writing.
-Errors occur that occasionally hinder clarity of communication 7-8 Accurate language throughout most of the essay, resulting in mostly coherent writing.
-Errors occur that rarely hinder clarity of communication.
-9-10 Accurate language throughout, resulting in consistently coherent writing.
+5-6 Frequent sequences of accurate language, resulting in generally coherent writing.Errors occur that occasionally hinder clarity of communication.
+7-8 Accurate language throughout most of the essay, resulting in mostly coherent writing.
+9-10 Errors occur that rarely hinder clarity of communication.
+Accurate language throughout, resulting in consistently coherent writing.
 Any errors do not hinder clarity of communication.

-Errors: students are not expected to produce perfect, error-free writing in order to access the top band as errors are also made by native speakers.
+Errors: students are not expected to produce perfect, error-free writing in order to access the top band.
 The mark grid describes the frequency of errors and the impact that errors have on coherence.